SixArm/uri-parser/README.md

 Output options:

   * `--uri`: the entire URI
-  * `--scheme`: the scheme part, such as "http"
+  * `--scheme`, `--protocol`: the scheme a.k.a. protocol, such as "http"
-  * `--authority`: the authority part, such as "alice:secret@www.example.com:80"
+  * `--authority`: the authority, such as "alice:secret@www.example.com:80"
   * `--userinfo`: the username and password, such as "alice:secret"
   * `--username`: the username, such as "alice"
   * `--password`: the password, such as "secret"
   * `--hostinfo`: the host and port, such as "www.example.com:80"
   * `--host`: the host, such as "www.example.com"
   * `--port`: the port, such as "80"
-  * `--path`: the path part, such as "/a/b/c/index.html?key=val#123"
+  * `--path`: the path, such as "/a/b/c/index.html?key=val#123"
   * `--dirname`: the path directory name, such as "/a/b/c"
   * `--basename`: the path base name, such as "index.html"
-  * `--query`: the query part, such as "key=val"
+  * `--query`: the query, such as "key=val"
-  * `--fragment`: the fragment part, such as "123"
+  * `--fragment`, `--anchor`: the fragment a.k.a. anchor, such as an id
-  * `--hierarchy`: the authority and path
+  * `--hierarchy`: the hierarchical part, which is the authority and path
-  * `--holarchy`: the query and fragment
+  * `--holarchy`: the non-hierarchical part, which is the query and fragment

-## Scheme Details ##
+  * `--tld`: the TLD a.ka. top level domain, such as "com"
+  * `--connection`: the connection URI, such as "http://alice:secret@www.example.com:80"
+  * `--favicon`: the probable favicon URL, such as "http://www.example.com/favicon.ico"
+  * `--defragment`: the entire URI except the fragment

 ## URI Scheme Details ##

 Every URI is made of parts.

-The parts are described in the URI RFC specification, and there is a summary at http://en.wikipedia.org/wiki/URI_scheme
+  * The parts are described in the URI RFC specification.
+  * There is a summary at http://en.wikipedia.org/wiki/URI_scheme
+  * This script adds some custom part names, such as "dirname" and "basename".

 Example: